homebridge-plugins/homebridge-roomba2/README.md

 ## Configuration

-This plugin supports GUI-based configuration using [Config-Ui-X](https://github.com/oznu/homebridge-config-ui-x).
-You can also configure your accessory using JSON:
+This plugin supports GUI-based configuration using [Config-Ui-X](https://github.com/oznu/homebridge-config-ui-x), which is the recommended approach for configuring your Roomba.

+### Manual configuration

+Here is example JSON for configuring a Roomba2 accessory:

 ```json
 {